Lisa Murkowski's Success and Achievements in Timeline

 A closer look at the biggest achievements of Lisa Murkowski.
 Awards, milestones, and records that define success.

-Lisa Murkowski is an American attorney and politician currently serving as a senior United States Senator for Alaska, a position she has held since 2002.
-She is notable as the first woman to represent Alaska in the Senate and is the second-most senior Republican woman in the Senate.
-With the passing of Representative Don Young, Murkowski became the dean of Alaska's congressional delegation.
-Her tenure reflects a significant presence in Alaskan and national politics.
+Lisa Murkowski is an American attorney and politician who has served as a U.S. Senator for Alaska since 2002.
+She is the first woman to represent Alaska in the Senate and holds the position of the Senate's second-most senior Republican woman.
+Following Don Young's death, Murkowski became the dean of Alaska's congressional delegation.
+She is known for her moderate Republican stance and has at times been a crucial swing vote in the Senate.

 2004: Elected to Full Senate Term

-In 2004, Lisa Murkowski ran for and won a full term in the U.S. Senate, securing 48% of the vote.
+In 2004, Lisa Murkowski ran for and won a full term in the Senate with 48% of the vote, solidifying her position.

 November 17, 2010: Won Write-In Campaign

-On November 17, 2010, it was reported that Lisa Murkowski had become only the second Senate candidate to win a write-in campaign.
+On November 17, 2010, the Associated Press reported that Lisa Murkowski had become only the second Senate candidate to win a write-in campaign, overcoming Miller after a two-week count of write-in ballots.

-In 2010, Lisa Murkowski lost the Republican primary to Joe Miller but subsequently ran as a write-in candidate and won the general election against Miller and Scott McAdams.
+In 2010, Lisa Murkowski lost the Republican primary to Joe Miller but ran as a write-in candidate, ultimately defeating both Miller and Democrat Scott McAdams in the general election.

 2022: Won Reelection Against Tshibaka

-In 2022, Lisa Murkowski won reelection by beating Kelly Tshibaka, receiving 53.7% of the vote after the ranked-choice tabulation.
+In 2022, Lisa Murkowski won reelection by beating Kelly Tshibaka in the ranked-choice voting, receiving 53.7% of the vote after tabulation.